HidekiKawahara/SafeguardingTestSounds/README.md

 # SafeguardingTestSounds
 Acoustic measurement using music pieces (and any other sounds).

-The following video have a tutorial
-[![YouTube video tutorial](acousticTool.jpg)](https://youtu.be/RVTS7mW7ikc)

-[Japanese subtitled movie](https://youtu.be/HN4ozt_YSdc)
+The following video have a tutorial (with English subtitle) [![YouTube video tutorial](acousticTool.jpg)](https://youtu.be/RVTS7mW7ikc) [Japanese subtitled movie](https://youtu.be/HN4ozt_YSdc)

 ## Directories